Kilt, Black Watch tartan

 The tartan

-Black Watch may very well be the number two tartan in popularity - after Stewart Royal.
+Black Watch may very well be the number two tartan in popularity, after Stewart Royal.
 It is a universal tartan and therefore, for any man to wear.
-Women will wear it too, because it is very often used for kilted skirts or just skirts.
+Women will wear it too, as it is very often used for kilted skirts or just skirts.
 You may also see it in interior design.

-The main colour is green/blue but there are different versions of this tartan.
+The main colour is green/blue, but there are different versions of this tartan.
 Also, colours can vary from mill to mill.
-On some of the pictures below it was necessary to lighten up colours in Photoshop, or the kilt had appeared black.
+In some of the pictures below, it was necessary to lighten the colours in Photoshop, as the kilt would otherwise appear black.
 Hence the name Black Watch.

 The kilts